Distribution-free inference with hierarchical data: Hierarchical conformal prediction

 \subsection{Background: split conformal}

 First, for background, consider the setting of i.i.d.\ or exchangeable data, $Z_1,\dots,Z_n,Z_{n+1}$, where $Z_i=(X_i,Y_i)$ for each $i$.
-Here $Z_1,\dots,Z_n$ is the training data, while $Z_{\test}=Z_{n+1}$ is the test point.
+Here $Z_1,\dots,Z_n$ is the training data, while $Z_{\test}=Z_{n+1}$ is the test point---with only $X_{n+1}$ observed.
 The \emph{split conformal prediction} method \citep{vovk2005algorithmic} constructs a distribution-free prediction interval as follows.
-As a preliminary step, we split the training data into two data sets of size $n_0+n_1=n$, with the first $n_0$ data points used for training, and the remaining $n_1$ data points used for calibration.
+As a preliminary step, we split the training data into two subsets of size $n_0 + n_1 = n$, where, without loss of generality, the first $n_0$ data points are used for training, and the remaining $n_1$ data points are used for calibration.
 Once the data is split, the first step is to use the training portion of the data (i.e., $Z_1,\dots,Z_{n_0}$), we fit a \emph{score function}

 where $s(z) = s(x,y)$ measures the extent to which a data point $(x,y)$ \emph{conforms} to the trends observed in the training data, with large values indicating a more unusual value of the data point.
 For example, if the response variables $Y$ lie in $\mathcal{Y}=\R$, one mechanism for defining this function is to first run a regression on the labeled data set $\{(X_i,Y_i):i=1,\dots,n_0\}$, to produce a fitted model $\widehat{\mu}:\mathcal{X}\rightarrow\R$, and then define $s(x,y) = |y - \widehat{\mu}(x)|$, the absolute value of the residual.
 Next, the second step is to use the calibration set (i.e., $Z_{n_0+1},\dots,Z_n$) to determine a cutoff threshold for the score, and construct the corresponding prediction interval: